Honor Dr. King's Legacy in the Capital Region

 Washington, D.C.

-16th Annual Dr. Martin Luther King Holiday DC Peace Walk
+Annual Dr. Martin Luther King Holiday D.C.
+Peace Walk and Parade

-The Martin Luther King, Jr. Memorial Peace Walk is held annually on the federal MLK holiday.
-It is coordinated by the Coalition for Peace, a group of individuals and non-profits dedicated to peace and positivity for the Washington DC metropolitan communities.
-In addition to the Peace Walk, this year's event will also feature a Community Clean Up and a Wellness Fair.
+The Martin Luther King, Jr. Memorial Peace Walk and Parade is held annually and is taking place on Jan.
+19 this year.
+It is coordinated by the Coalition for Peace, a group of individuals and non-profits dedicated to peace and positivity for the Washington D.C. metropolitan communities.
+This year's event will also feature a prayer breakfast, parade, essay contest, and wellness fair.
 For event registration and further event information, please visit their website here.

 Smithsonian National Museum of African American History and Culture